 Farm owners should first be aware of assets and liabilities when planning for disasters.
 For instance, a long farm access path through a wooded area poses many potential problems for an owner if an ice storm or other event occurs.
 Downed trees, flooding, or heavy ice (and later melting slush) may make transportation for feed, water, and animals difficult for some time.
 On the other hand, a farm generator, heavy equipment, and extra feed storage are all assets.
-As an owner, try to look closely at your farm and identify areas that will present problems should disaster strike.
+As an owner, try to look closely at your farm and identify areas that will present problems should a disaster strike.
 If possible, correct the potential problem or, at least, plan for solutions.

 disaster food schedule for livestock.pdf

 Food and Water Requirements for Livestock during Disasters